rafaelsetragni/awesome_notifications/README.md

 <br>

-### Full example code
+### Full example on how to request permissions

-Bellow there is a full example of how to check if the desired permission is enable and how to request it showing a dialog with a rationale if necessary (this example was took from our example app):
+Below is a complete example of how to check if the desired permission is enabled and how to request it by showing a dialog with a rationale if necessary (this example is taken from our sample app):

 ```Dart
   static Future<List<NotificationPermission>> requestUserPermissions(